qmk/qmk_firmware/keyboards/lets_split_vitamins/readme.md

 lets_split_vitamins_rev1_YOUR_KEYMAP_NAME.hex
 ```

-If you are on linux, you can also flash the hex file to the keyboard right after compilation, by adding `:avrdude` to the end of the make command like so:
+If you want, you can flash the hex file to the keyboard right after compilation, by adding `:avrdude` to the end of the make command like so:

 ```bash
 make lets_split_vitamins/rev1:default:avrdude
 ```

-If you are on windows, scroll down to flashing, to see how to handle that.
+This will both compile the hex, and flash the connected half.

 For more information on customizing keymaps, take a look at the primary documentation for [Customizing Your Keymap](/readme.md##customizing-your-keymap) in the main readme.md.